-- There are associations between gut microbiota (bacteria in the gastrointestinal track) and glucose and lipid responses in Type 2 diabetics.
+- There are associations between gut microbiota (bacteria in the gastrointestinal tract) and glucose and lipid responses in Type 2 diabetics.
 For instance, heavy colonization of Lactic acid bacteria and Bifidobacteria is negatively associated with cholesterol and triglyceride levels, as well as with diabetic complications.

 - There are promising probiotic strains (Lp91 and Lp9) with therapeutic effects against inflammatory disorders and with strong modulators of the immune system.

-- Lactobacillus helveticus MTCC 5463 has exhibited significant results lowering cholesterol, microbial and viral activity, and modulating the immune system.
+- Lactobacillus helveticus MTCC 5463 has exhibited significant results in lowering cholesterol, microbial and viral activity, and modulating the immune system.

 - Lactobacillus acidophilus and Bifidobacterium bifidum have shown to decrease allergic reactions on those with allergic sensitivities.